Doctrinal paradox: Overview

 Additionally, all judges accept the proposition $C \equiv P \land Q$.
 In other words, the judges agree that a defendant should be liable if and only if the two propositions, P and Q, are both true.

 Each judge could make consistent (non-contradictory) judgments, and the paradox will still emerge.
 Most judges could think P is true, and most judges could think Q is true.
 In this example, that means they would vote that the caretaker probably mowed over the roses, and that the contract did indeed forbid that action.
 This suggests the caretaker is liable.

 At the same time, most judges may think that P and Q are not both true at once.
 In this example, that means most judges conclude the caretaker is not liable.
 The table above illustrates how majority decisions can contradict (because the judges vote in favor of the premises, and yet reject the conclusion).
-The paradox lies in choosing between two group liability opinions.

 Explanation

 This dilemma results because an actual decision-making procedure might be premise-based or conclusion-based.
 In a premise-based procedure, the judges decide by voting whether the conditions for liability are met.
 In a conclusion-based procedure, the judges decide directly whether the defendant should be liable.
 In the above formulation, the paradox is that the two procedures do not necessarily lead to the same result; the two procedures can even lead to opposite results.

 Pettit believes that the lesson of this paradox is that there is no simple way to aggregate individual opinions into a single, coherent "group entity".
 These ideas are relevant to sociology, which endeavors to understand and predict group behaviour.
 Petitt warns that we need to understand groups because they can be very powerful, can effect greater change, and yet the group as a whole may not have a strong conscience (see Diffusion of responsibility).
 He says we sometimes fail to hold groups (e.g. corporations) responsible because of the difficulties described above.
 Collective responsibility is important to sort out, and Petitt insists that groups should have limited rights, and various obligations and checks on their power.

-The discursive dilemma (which concerns general proposition sets) can be seen as a generalization of the Condorcet paradox (which concerns preference sets, a kind of proposition set).
-Furthermore, the Condorcet paradox can be generalized to Arrow's theorem.
+The discursive dilemma can be seen as a special case of the Condorcet paradox.
 List and Pettit argue that the discursive dilemma can be likewise generalized to a sort of "List–Pettit theorem".
 Their theorem states that the inconsistencies remain for any aggregation method which meets a few natural conditions.